-The 26th of January aka Australia Day, Survival Day, Invasion Day, Sovereignty Day and National Day of Mourning marks an important time for Aboriginal and Torres Strait Islander people and for non-Indigenous Australians alike.
+The 26th of January aka Australia Day, Survival Day, Invasion Day, Sovereignty Day and The National Day of Mourning marks an important time for Aboriginal and Torres Strait Islander people and for non-Indigenous Australians alike.
 For our first Australians this day essentially marks the survival of Aboriginal and Torres Strait Islander people and our cultures.
 For non-Indigenous Australians it marks the landing of the First Fleet, a group of eleven ships from Britain that landed on the shores of Botany Bay where the clash of two cultures and the fight for one land began.
+Australia Day officially became a public holiday for all states and territories only 28 years ago, in 1994.